This tutorial will review the Brother Scan N Cut and Cricut cutting machines. These machines are all amazing however, which one will suit your needs?

 - Cricut is lighter.
 The Cricut Joy is perfect for small spaces.

-- Different machines at different price points and comes in a variety of colors
+- Different machines at different price points and come in a variety of colors

 - Connects via Bluetooth or cable and has a dedicated space to hold your phone or tablet on the Maker